 With every tool comes yet another distraction.

 And if you’re here to find the best project management tool available, I have some bad news for you.
 There’s no objective answer to the question:

 Requirements differ from company to company, from team to team, and even from person to person.

 Most modern project management solutions are split up into various sub-categories, such as task management, milestone planning, Kanban boards, time tracking, monitoring and more.

-JIRA is the best-selling software development tool from Atlassian.
-Used by a lot of tech- and software teams it offers project planning and -tracking features.
+Jira is the best-selling software development tool from Atlassian.
+Used by a lot of tech teams it offers project planning and -tracking features.

 The basics of Trello

 Trello – on the other hand – is largely designed for more general usages.
-Trello is a lightweight project management tool.
+Trello is a lightweight project management tool, also owned by Atlassian.
 Designed as a Kanban board tool, you can visualize your task flow of anything from software development projects, to marketing campaigns, to holiday trips.